markusbegerow/local-llm-chat-vscode-openmetadata/README.md

-# Local LLM Chat for OpenMetadata
+# Local LLM for OpenMetadata

 A VS Code extension that brings AI-powered data discovery to your IDE using **your choice** of LLM provider.
 Chat with your OpenMetadata catalog using OpenAI, Ollama, or any custom endpoint.